rthrbrs/styleguide/docs/numbers.md

 Spell out millions and billions in headlines, stories, posts, and prompter text:

+???+ note "Example"

-* The U.S. Senate passes $95 billion in war aid to Ukraine, Israel, and Taiwan.
+    U.S. Senate passes $95 billion in war aid to Ukraine, Israel, and Taiwan

 Use a comma as the thousands separator.
 Do not use a space or period: